bpwhelan/EmbyAniSync/README.md

 ### Step 7 - Run as a service Systemd

-Enter the following command into you terminal to replacing nano with your prefered text editor
+Enter the following command into your terminal to create a new service file. replacing nano with your preferred text editor

 ```bash
 sudo nano /etc/systemd/system/embyanisync.service